luka-j/stories/README.md

 where `String` is expected.
 There is a `Boolean` type which is a `Double`, 1 for true and 0 for false value.
 0 and NaN evaluate as false, and any other value as true.
-All Doubles but 0 are truthy values, while any String but an empty one is falsy. `True` and `False` are predefined constant variables which will raise an ExecutionException in case their modification is attempted, initialized to 1.0 and 0.0 respectively.
+All Doubles but 0 are truthy values, while any String but an empty one is truthy. `True` and `False` are predefined constant variables which will raise an ExecutionException in case their modification is attempted, initialized to 1.0 and 0.0 respectively.